00JCIV00/cova/README.md

 ___

 ## Overview
 Cova is based on the idea that Arguments will fall into one of three categories: Commands, Options, or Values.
-These componenets are assembled into a single struct which is then used to parse argument tokens.
+These components are assembled into a single struct which is then used to parse argument tokens.

 ## Demo
 ![cova_demo](./docs/cova_demo.gif)